byu-aml-lab/data/README.md

 document metadata in more detail.
 This header should not be included as part of the posting, and can be skipped by reading the file after the first blank line.

+This dataset is also available in a form with duplicate documents removed.
+The duplicates are usually due to cross posting between newsgroups.

 Amazon
 ======